gual/stable-diffusion-3-local-test/README.md

 For more technical details, please refer to the [Research paper](https://stability.ai/news/stable-diffusion-3-research-paper).

-Please note: this model is released under the Stability Non-Commercial Research Community License.
-For a Creator License or an Enterprise License visit Stability.ai or [contact us](https://stability.ai/license) for commercial licensing details.
+Please note: this model is released under the Stability Community License.
+For Enterprise License visit Stability.ai or [contact us](https://stability.ai/enterprise) for commercial licensing details.